sigven/cpsr/README.md

 # Cancer Predisposition Sequencing Reporter (CPSR)

-The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets germline variants** identified from next-generation sequencing **in the context of cancer predisposition**.
-The workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter (PCGR)](https://github.com/sigven/pcgr), utilizing the Docker environment for encapsulation of code and software dependencies.
+The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets and classifies germline DNA variants** identified from next-generation sequencing **in the context of cancer predisposition**.

+The CPSR workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter - PCGR](https://github.com/sigven/pcgr).
 While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.
+The workflow can also report **incidental findings (ACMG v3.0)** as well as the genotypes of common germline variants associated with cancer risk, as reported in the **NHGRI-EBI GWAS catalog**.

-*CPSR* accepts a query file with raw germline variant calls encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. analyzing SNVs/InDels).
-Furthermore, through the use several different *virtual cancer predisposition gene panels* harvested from the [Genomics England PanelApp](https://panelapp.genomicsengland.co.uk/), the user can flexibly put a restriction on which genes and findings are displayed in the cancer predisposition report.
+*CPSR* accepts a query file from a single case/patient, containing raw germline variant calls encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. SNVs/InDels).
+A comprehensive set of **virtual cancer predisposition gene panels** harvested from the [Genomics England PanelApp](https://panelapp.genomicsengland.co.uk/) allow the user to flexibly put a restriction on which genes and findings are displayed in the cancer predisposition report.

 Snapshots of sections in the cancer predisposition genome report: